chenc10/chenc10.github.io/_pages/Team.md

 nav_order: 2
 ---
 I'm proud to lead the System Wisdom Lab (SysdomLab), which comprises a group of diligent talents with diverse backgrounds.
-We are dedicated to comprehending and exercising  wisdoms to make elegant and impactful system optimizations.
+We are dedicated to comprehending and exercising the system-designing wisdoms, in hope to make elegant and impactful system optimizations for the community.

 <h3> Faculty </h3>
 ---